 All TAs are required by the University to participate in the teaching assistant orientation provided by the University Center for Teaching and Learning.
+All first time TAs are also required to participate in the Department of Psychology's TA/TF orientation.

 TAs are generally supervised by the instructor of the course in which they assist.
-The exact nature of the TAs responsibilities varies with the particular course.
+The exact nature of the TA's responsibilities varies with the particular course.
 Usually, a TA helps in constructing and grading examinations, preparing classroom demonstrations, conducting review sessions, grading papers, and holding office hours to answer student questions.
 Occasionally, a TA may prepare and deliver a class lecture.
-Instructors who are assigned TAs are expected to (a) report to the Associate Chair on the effectiveness of the TAs performance and (b) provide feedback to the TA regarding strengths and weaknesses.
+Instructors who are assigned TAs are expected to (a) report to the Associate Chair on the effectiveness of the TA's performance and (b) provide feedback to the TA regarding strengths and weaknesses.